ting-sun-gatik/det3d-readme/README.md

 #### 2. make a output directory to store the checkpoint and logs, here we use /real_output_path

 #### 3. run an container named det3d_ting(or whatever you like)
-Environment variables can be used to specify data paths for server vs. Cloud (not sure about how to use this yet)
+Environment variables can be used to specify data paths for server vs. Cloud (see the 'Environment' section in GCP_README.md)
 ```
 docker run -it --gpus all -v /real_data_path:/data -v /real_output_path:/output -v $(pwd):/src/det3d -e "BASE_DATA_DIR=/data" -e "BASE_INFO_DIR=/data/infos_v2" --net=host --name det3d_ting --rm det3d_dev_ting bash
 ```